maldevel/intelspy/README.md

 Perform automated network reconnaissance scans to gather network intelligence.

-IntelSpy is a network intelligence spy tool which performs automated enumeration of network services.
+IntelSpy is a multi-threaded network intelligence spy tool which performs automated enumeration of network services.
 It performs live hosts detection scans, port scans, services enumeration scans, web content scans, brute-force, detailed off-line exploits searches and more.

 The tool will also launch further enumeration scans for each detected service using a number of different tools.

 ---

 ### Features

-* Scans IP addresses and IP ranges (CIDR notation).
+* Scans multiple targets in the form of IP addresses, IP ranges (CIDR notation) and resolvable hostnames.
+* Can scan targets concurrently.
+* Customizable port scanning profiles and service enumeration commands.
 * Creates a directory structure for results gathering.
 * Logs commands that were run.
 * Extracts important information in txt and markdown format.